-- 1. Introduction Describe the expectations of the graduate program and the residency component for that course.
-Summarize the intent of the course, how it fits into the graduate program, and the relevance of its position in the curricular sequence. - 2.
-Personal Growth Describe your personal growth-how the course stretched or challenged you- as well as your progress in mastery of course content and skills during the week and through subsequent readings what new insights or skills you gained. - 3.
-Reflective Entry Add a reflective entry which describes the contextualization (or, adaptation and relevant application) of new learning into your professional field.
-What questions or concerns have surfaced about your professional field because of your study?
+- 1. Introduction -Summarize the intent of the course, how it fits into the graduate program as a whole, and the relevance of its position in the curricular sequence. - 2.
+Personal Growth Describe your personal growth-how the course stretched or challenged you- and your progress in mastery of course content and skills during the week and through subsequent readings what new insights or skills you gained. - 3.
+Reflective Entry Add a reflective entry that describes the contextualization (or adaptation and relevant application) of new learning in your professional field.
+What questions or concerns have surfaced about your professional field as a result of your study? - 4.
+Conclusion Evaluate the effectiveness of the course in meeting your professional, religious, and educational goals.